Alexander Klippel – Founder

 Jiawei Huang – PhD Candidate

-Four-year PhD student beginning Fall 2016.
+Jiawei is a fourth-year PhD student.
 She received her master’s degree in Natural Resources and Environment – Environmental Informatics from University of Michigan-Ann Arbor in 2016, and Bachelor’s in GIS from Northwest A&F University in 2014.

 Arif Masrur – PhD Candidate